wrapperband/FTCBlockTimeAnalysis/README.md

 **FTC Medium term Difficulty variation 31/05/2016**

+This chart shows the difficulty medium term, over a couple of days.
+The maximum Difficulty is 25, with an average of about 10.
+The blue line shows the block height increasing, the straighter that line is, the more regular the block production.

 ![alt tag](2016-05-31 FTCTransactionAnalysis/2016-05-31-FTCBlockDifficulty2Day.MediumTerm.jpg)

-This chart shows the difficulty medium term, over a couple of days.
 The block times are scattered around the average, just above one minute.

 **FTC medium term Block time variation 31/05/2016**